An Integrative Approach to Therapy: Tending Mind, Body & Spirit

 A woman with long brown hair, wearing hoop earrings and a dark blazer, sitting across from a man with a beard inside a well-lit room near a window, engaged in a conversation.

-Specializing in: Grief, anxiety, depression, nervous system regulation, mindfulness, somatics, chronic health conditions, psychedelic prep + integration, non-traditional relationship models, and spirituality.
+Specializing in: Attachment, grief, anxiety, depression, nervous system regulation, mindfulness, somatics, trauma, chronic health conditions, psychedelic prep + integration, non-traditional relationship models, and spirituality.

 Rates: Individuals, $150 / 53-minute session